Tornado-spawning storms leave 25 dead in 2 states and swaths of destruction across central US

 (CNN) — A violent, tornado-spawning storm system tore across the central US, leaving at least 25 people dead in Missouri and southeastern Kentucky as it cut a path of destruction through several states.

-The 18 deaths in Kentucky come on the heels of fatalities reported hours earlier on Friday in the St. Louis area, which endured widespread destruction.
-Seven people were reported dead in Missouri.

-In all, large tornadoes have been reported in Missouri, Kentucky, Illinois and Indiana.
+There are no reports of injuries in Kansas, where a life-threatening tornado alert was issued for the cities of Sylvia, Plevna, and Abbyville until roughly midnight CST.
+CNN has reached out to state authorities for more details.

+Over the weekend, 18 deaths were reported in Kentucky, just hours after authorities announced seven fatalities in the St. Louis, Missouri area.

 Two additional deaths were reported in northern Virginia.
-Both fatalities were caused by trees falling onto vehicles, one in FairFax County and another on George Washington Memorial Parkway, Fairfax County police and United States Park Police said.
+Both fatalities were caused by trees falling onto vehicles, one in Fairfax County and another on the George Washington Memorial Parkway, Fairfax County police and the United States Park Police said.

 The storms damaged homes and downed power lines across the Midwest and Great Lakes, brought by the same system that produced destructive storms and tornadoes Thursday.

-About 459,000 homes and businesses across a dozen states were without power as of Saturday, with Missouri, Kentucky and Michigan among the hardest hit, according to Poweroutage.us.
+Over 100,000 homes and businesses across five states were without power as of Sunday night, with Missouri, Michigan and Arkansas among the hardest hit, according to Poweroutage.us.

+The same storm system hit Colorado Sunday afternoon, producing at least two tornadoes.
+Homes and buildings in Arapahoe, Adams and Elbert County were damaged or lost, according the counties’ sheriff’s offices.
+No injuries were reported.

 It’s part of a multiday spate of widespread severe weather stretching into early next week.
 As the system that generated deadly tornadoes in Missouri and Kentucky loses strength, another round of severe storms is expected near the border with Mexico, thrusting more than 20 million Americans across the Southwest in the risk zone.